Skip to main content

 Office of Student Success

 The Office of Student Success provides services and programs focused on enhancing students’ academic success in college.
-Services include success coaching, tutoring, and academic support to help you reach your academic goals.
+Services include success coaching, tutoring, and academic support to help students reach their academic goals.

-The Office of Accessibility Services is dedicated to enhancing the educational opportunities for students with temporary or permanent disabilities at WVU.
+The Office of Student Accommodations is dedicated to enhancing the educational opportunities for students with temporary or permanent disabilities at WVU.
 Specialists work individually with students to help them achieve academic success.

 • Exploring career options